• Skip to primary navigation

 Ingredients for the recipe on a table top.

-• Ground Flaxseed + Water - when combined, it will thicken and create an egg-like consistency.
-This helps bind everything together.
+• Ground Flaxseed + Water - It will thicken and create an egg-like consistency and help bind everything together.

-• Bananas - It is very important that you use spotty, overripe bananas or the loaf will not have much banana flavor.
+• Bananas - You must use spotty, overripe bananas or the loaf will not have much banana flavor.

-• Brown Sugar - this will yield a moister crumb and add a hint of caramel flavor.
-However, cane sugar works nicely, too.
+• Brown Sugar - Yields a moister crumb and adds a hint of caramel flavor, but cane sugar works nicely, too.

-• Neutral-Flavored Oil - such as grapeseed, avocado, canola, sunflower, vegetable, etc. will all work well.
+• Neutral-Flavored Oil - Grapeseed, avocado, canola, sunflower, vegetable, etc., will all work.

 • All-Purpose Flour - I haven't tried it with gluten-free flour yet, but it should work with a 1.1 gluten-free variety.

-• Dutch-Process Cocoa - yields a rich chocolate flavor that complements the banana perfectly.
-Regular cocoa powder can be used too, just note that it will yield a lighter color and the chocolate flavor will be less intense.
+• Dutch-Process Cocoa - Yields a rich chocolate flavor that complements the banana perfectly.
+Regular cocoa powder can be used too, just note that it will yield a lighter color and taste less chocolatey.

-• Cinnamon + Vanilla Extract - together they enhance the chocolate flavor and complement the banana really well.
-However, they are both optional.
+• Cinnamon + Vanilla Extract - They enhance the chocolate flavor and complement the banana really well, but they are both optional.

 Once you preheat the oven and make the batter, it's all hands-off from there.
 Here are step-by-step photos to show you how easy it is: